Searchlight2/Searchlight2/README.md

 # Advanced guide <a name="Advanced_guide"></a>

-The advanced guide deals with
+**The advanced guide deals with what to do if you experiment has more than two types of sample, and so involves more than one differential expression comparison.** Searchlight2 fully supports these datasets, which we will refer to as "signature based".

 # Results <a name="Results"></a>